polterguy/ingen/help-files/InGen/01 - Introduction.md

 The system allows guests to browse exhibits, optionally purchase tickets for exhibits, in addition to taking tours, which are guided tours based upon speech synthesis, using Google Translate to translate from English to any language you wish to configure the system to use.
+The system is supposed to serve as a _"micro CMS"_ for Theme Parks, and be accessed through the LAN, either from kiosk terminals or through customer's smartphones or tablets.

 An employee can administrate tours, exhibits, and tickets.
 The system features strong support for access control, allowing you to easily create access control to any individual parts of the system, according to which roles your employees belongs to.
 Below is a screenshot of how